belkapp/apihelper-for-shopify-docs/README.md

 # API Helper for Shopify docs

-This app supports the following modules:
+The API Helper app for Shopify is available here.

+The app simplifies AJAX email sign ups and discount code creation for Shopify.

-• Klaviyo
+* Klaviyo
-• Mailchimp
+* Mailchimp
-• Omnisend
+* Omnisend
-• Shopify - Subscribe
+* Shopify - Subscribe
-• Shopify - Discount
+* Shopify - Discount